-- you may buy a ‘full birth certificate’ which shows the child’s full name and date of birth alongside parent's details for £4 (you’ll need a full certificate for a passport application for your child)
+When registering a birth, you can purchase a birth certificate which states the child’s full name and date of birth alongside the parent's details.
+You will need a birth certificate for a passport application or to open a savings account for your child.

 If English is not your first language

 If English is not your first language and you would like someone to help you with the registration, please feel free to ask a relative or friend to come with you to the Registrar's Office.
 Remember you must register the birth personally and cannot ask someone to do this for you.